Push the crosswalk button to cross road crosswalk sign in the Maritimes

 When is JayWalking Illegal

-In Canada, the term “jaywalking” is often thrown around in reference to pedestrians who knowingly or unknowingly cross the street without using a designated crosswalk or marked intersection.
-This act, although often portrayed as illegal, comes with some nuances worth exploring.
+In Canada, the term “jaywalking” is often thrown around in reference to pedestrians who have crossed the street without using a designated crosswalk or marked intersection.
+The importance of using marked crossings such as pedestrian crossings and zebra crossings cannot be overstated.
+This act, although often portrayed as illegal, often involves crossing at unmarked intersections and comes with some nuances worth exploring.

 Jaywalking, in essence, is legal in Canada unless a pedestrian walking outside of designated pedestrian areas interferes with traffic.
-This means that as a pedestrian crossing without a crosswalk, you must yield to motorists on the road.
+This means that as a pedestrian crossing without a crosswalk, you must yield to car traffic on the road.
 In places like sidewalks, crosswalks, or bike lanes, the right of way belongs to pedestrians, but if you choose to walk without these markings, you should only proceed when your path is clear.
+Cyclists must also adhere to specific rules, such as stopping at red lights and crossing only at designated points, to ensure safe interactions with pedestrians.

 Walking where there is no indication of crossing is perfectly legal, provided the roads are clear of vehicles.
 However, it’s crucial to note that jaywalking also encompasses illegal pedestrian infractions, such as expecting vehicles to yield without a crosswalk, crossing when the walk signal is red, or venturing into traffic without due caution.